kryptokrona/kryptokrona-docs/FAQ.md

     A: The values will always be slightly different, but if there is a large difference, it is likely you have just started mining.
 Your hashrate is calculated over time, and so will slowly go up to the correct level.

-* **Q: How do I view my hashrate?**

-    A: If you are using xmr-stak, press `h`.
-Alternatively, if you are using a pool, you can check your pool stats, see the above question.

 * **Q: I've been mining for a while, but my pending balance hasn't gone up?**

     A: On your pool website, check the time that the last block was found on your pool, and the average time to find a block.
 Your stats will only update when your pool finds a block, so if your pool doesn't find blocks very often, you will have slower updating stats.
 You will still earn the same amount of TRTL though!